oVirt/ovirt-site/source/feature/detailedquota.html.md

 1. Name
 2. Description
 3. Data Center which is referenced to.
-4. A list of unlimited number of specific rules, where each rule should specify a resource and resource limitation parameters.
+4. List of unlimited number of specific rules, where each rule should specify a resource and resource limitation parameters.
+5. List of Users/Groups that have permission to use the Quota, i.e. assign it to VMs/disks

-For example, check the following Quota object, with the following properties: VCPU/Memory limitations:
+For example, check the following Quota object, with the following properties:

+*   DevelQuota
+*   Quota configured for R&D team
+*   Devel_Data_Center

+VCPU/Memory limitations:

 *   Cluster1: 6 VCPUs, 9GB RAM
 *   Cluster2: 8 VCPUs, 12GB RAM